niplav/site/99_problems_klong_solution.md

 has a shorter implementation, which makes it a better candidate.

-Now implementing `s60` is quite straightforward: Find out the minimal and the maximal height for completely balanced trees with `x` nodes, generate all balanced trees with those heights using `s59`, and then filter them for having `x` nodes using `s7` (flattening the tree and then checking the length of the resulting list).
+Now implementing `s60` is quite straightforward: Find out the minimal and the maximal height for height-balanced trees with `x` nodes, generate all balanced trees with those heights using `s59`, and then filter them for having `x` nodes using `s7` (flattening the tree and then checking the length of the resulting list).